Phillip Daniels: Regular season

+Playoffs

 Post-playing career

 On February 17, 2012, Daniels was hired as the director of player development of the Washington Redskins.

 Daniels coached the defensive line in the 1st Annual NFLPA All-Star game.
 He was hired by the Philadelphia Eagles as Assistant Defensive Line Coach on January 20, 2016.
 Daniels won his first Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII.

 On February 8, 2019, Daniels was promoted internally to become the Eagles' defensive line coach, replacing Chris Wilson, whose contract had expired.
 On January 17, 2020, it was reported that Daniels would not return to the Eagles' coaching staff in 2020 which was surprise move after having the best unit on the team finishing 3rd vs the run and 11 in sacks with a slew of injuries at the DT position.

+On January 15, 2024, it was announced that Daniels had been named the defensive line coach for the Saskatchewan Roughriders.

 Personal life

 Daniels and his wife, Leslie, have four children; two sons, DaVaris and DaKendrick, and two daughters, Damara and DaKiya.
-His son, DaVaris, played college football as a wide receiver for the University of Notre Dame.
-Furthermore, he is the uncle of T. J. Jones, a former wide receiver at the University of Notre Dame, who was drafted in the sixth round of the 2014 NFL Draft by the Detroit Lions.
+His son, DaVaris, played college football as a wide receiver for the University of Notre Dame and plays professionally for the Toronto Argonauts.
+Furthermore, he is the uncle of T. J. Jones, a former wide receiver at the University of Notre Dame, who was drafted in the sixth round of the 2014 NFL draft by the Detroit Lions.
 Phillip Daniels is a member of Phi Beta Sigma fraternity, having joined while at the University of Georgia.